LORA gateway

 • Plain text message: mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoLORA -m '{"message":"test8","txpower":17}'

-will make LORA use the a txpower of 17 when sending the message "test8"
+will make LoRa use the a txpower of 17 when sending the message "test8"

 • Binary message: mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoLORA" -m '{"hex":"01C0FFEE"}'